HMS Daedalus (1780): French Revolutionary and Napoleonic Wars

 Daedalus and Hornet, and the letter of marque slave ships and shared, by agreement in the proceeds of the recapture of Quaker (December 1797) and Ocean (January 1798).

 In the action of 9 February 1799, Daedalus captured the 36-gun Prudente off the Cape of Good Hope.
 He sailed on to the East Indies, operating successfully in the Dutch East Indies at Batavia Roads.
-Command then passed temporarily to Lieutenant Charles James Johnson and then Captain William Waller before Daedalus returned to Britain and was placed in reserve in 1803.
+During this time the Daedalus participated in the failed preliminary Raid on Manila Expedition, under the command of Captain G. Murray, with Arthur Wellesley, 1st Duke of Wellington on board.
+This expedition was designed to challenge Spanish control of the Philippines.
+However, the expedition faltered when the Daedalus ran aground on a sandbar at the head of the Hooghley River, and Colonel Wellesley landed in Penang, then returned to Calcutta via Madras.
+On 16 February 1799, the Daedalus under the command of Captain Ball, captured French frigate Prudente (1790) off the southeast coast of Africa.
+Command at this time passed temporarily to Lieutenant Charles James Johnson and then Captain William Waller before Daedalus returned to Britain and was placed in reserve in 1803.
 She was fitted out for service with Trinity House that year, followed by repair works from December 1805 to December 1806 to fit her out as a floating battery on the Thames at Woolwich.
 She recommissioned under Captain Frederick Warren in December 1806 and in March 1807 sailed for Jamaica.
 She was in action on 11 November 1808 when she helped in the capture of the town of Samana in San Domingo, also taking the 5-gun privateers Guerrière and Exchange.